 When Swabians sharpen special tools 2016-09-15to overview

-For machining of its ultra-precise special tools in particular, the company depends upon a reliable partner from the region: Biberach-based sharpening specialist VOLLMER's QWD wire erosion machines and VGrind 160 grinding machine for solid carbide tools guarantee round the clock production at GW.
+For machining of its ultra-precise special tools in particular, the company depends upon a reliable partner from the region: Biberach-based sharpening specialist VOLLMER's QWD wire erosion machines and <link iconlink>VGrind 160 grinding machine for solid carbide tools guarantee round the clock production at GW.

 "For over 35 years, we have been developing machining tools from solid carbide and PCD," says Gerhard Bailom, CEO of Günther Wirth Betriebs-GmbH.
 "Our product range currently comprises around 20,000 different standard tools.
 We are able to achieve this thanks to our state-of-the-art machine fleet, which we intend to expand further still."

 The company Günther Wirth (GW), which was founded in 1981, not only has a main factory in Balzheim, Swabia, but also a production site in France and a branch in India.
 The business, which has been majority-owned by the Ceratizit Group since 2012, currently has around 450 employees and is one of the leading manufacturers of rotating cutting tools such as drills, milling cutters and reamers and operates its own carbide coating systems.
 The company also produces special tools and PCD tools.
 Each day, 12,000 tools leave the production site.
 Its international customers come from the aerospace, medical technology and turbine/mechanical engineering industries.

 Ever since the company was first founded, it has been designing and producing new tools.
 GW soon realized that this was where the company's future lay.
 The establishment of a research and development center has ensured continuous new development and further development of products for all aspects of tool making.